eldarflour/eldarflour.github.io/usr/a-nutritionally--completable-baking-flour.md

 **Leaves,** *3g dried or 12g fresh,* for the vitamin K. Here dried thyme was used, but many dark green [leaves and herbs](/basics) are good candidates;
 lighter green leaves have lower concentrations, such as lettuce, for which 80 grams is better.
-These, the nuts, seeds, fruit, and some of the wholegrains can also work well on the side, such as in a soup, sauce, or smoothie.
+These, the nuts, seeds, [fruit](/basics), and some of the wholegrains can also work well on the side, such as in a soup, sauce, or smoothie.

 **Olive oil,** *around a tablespoon,* *optional*.
 Alternatives include coconut, avocado, hazelnut, and [high-oleic sunflower oil](https://www.youtube.com/watch?v=7kGnfXXIKZM).

 **Water,** *around 300ml,* [varies](https://en.wikipedia.org/wiki/Baker_percentage#Dough_hydration)
-depending on method, ingredients, climate, etc. Add less at first, and more if needed.
+depending on the method, ingredients, climate, etc. Add less at first, and more if needed.

 The result is a simple, [healthy](#nutrition), adaptable [baking](https://www.manjulaskitchen.com/roti-chapati-flat-indian-bread/)